A beautiful lens flare adds magic to a photo, but sometimes the results can be inconsistent. Luckily, it’s easy to add a lens flare in Photoshop.

 First, you’ll need to copy the image you want and turn it into a new layer.
 Next, select the Clone Stamp tool in the toolbar.
 Press Alt + Left Click (Option + Left Click on Mac) on the surface you wish to copy and left-click again to apply what you want to copy on the orb you want to erase.

 You need to apply subtle brush strokes to make sure everything looks natural.
 Remember to copy areas in the photo that closely match the spot that the flare is obstructing.
 If it’s a person’s skin, search for a location to copy that is the same colour and texture.
 That way, you wouldn’t see any blemishes and discolorations.

 But even when you’re careful, you’ll inevitably see bad spots as you edit out the flare.
 If you see blemishes, consider using the Healing Brush tool to fix them.

 This method requires precision and may not always work.
 So if you don’t want lens flares in your photo, make sure that they don’t appear in the first place when you’re taking pictures.
 Otherwise, your photo may end up unusable.

-Optical lens flares are difficult or impossible to achieve on location.
+Optical lens flares are difficult to achieve on location.
 Using Photoshop to add one is the perfect solution, and it’s easy to do.

 Make sure to only add a lens flare to a photo with a visible light source.
 The easiest way to start is to use a picture where the sun is visible.